hypermedia-app/webpack-loader-rdf/README.md

 # webpack-loader-rdf [![Published on npm](https://img.shields.io/npm/v/webpack-loader-rdf.svg)](https://npm.im/webpack-loader-rdf)

-RDF/JS parsers (and serializers) are quite heavy, only work asynchrnously, and depend on various node-native modules, such as `stream` and `crypto`.
+RDF/JS parsers (and serializers) are quite heavy, only work asynchronously, and depend on various node-native modules, such as `stream` and `crypto`.
 This can be a nuisance when static RDF is imported early in an application becasue it unnecessarily increases the size of the initial bundle and thus slows down the initial page load.

 A webpack loader reserializes RDF into JS code so that it can be bundled along all other sources.